hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 ## Dockerise your Console App

-### Magic Entry Script!
+### Magic Entry Script

 In order for the console app you create to interact with the cosmos emulator we need to ensure a cert is installed.
 We can do this by creating an entrypoint script that will download the cert and add it to the trusted certs if the emulator is available.
 Availability checking can be performed by a while loop every 5 seconds that checks the status of the emulator.

 We therefore want to create an entrypoint.sh file in the root of the project with the following contents and use it as the entrypoint in the docker file instead of the usual dll file.
 The file will only perform the emulator cert work if the environment is development and will then run the console app.
+I'd never thought of using a script as an entrypoint before but it totally makes sense here and another weapon in the docker arsenal!

 ```bash
 #!/bin/bash